 Ingredients

-- 2 organic strawberries quartered
+- 2 large organic strawberries, quartered

-- 6 ounces Fage Non Fat Plain Greek Yogurt (1 single serving container)
+- 6 ounces Fage Non-Fat Plain Greek Yogurt (1 single serving container)

-- 2 tablespoons Santa Cruz Organic Light Roasted Peanut Butter or other unsweetened peanut butter
+- 2 tablespoons Santa Cruz Organic Light Roasted Peanut Butter (or other unsweetened peanut butter)

 Instructions